-After the Selection Symposium in April/Mai 2018, the admission committees will come together to evaluate the candidates and decide on offers.
+After the Selection Symposium in March/April 2019, the admission committees will come together to evaluate the candidates and decide on offers.
 We aim to send the admission emails one week after the symposium.
 If you are selected, you will then have one week to decide whether or not you accept our offer.
-We hope to finish the selection process and have our final, definite candidates by the end of Mai.
+We hope to finish the selection process and have our final, definite candidates by the end of April.

 We will then look forward to seeing you in fall 2019!